ihfc-iugg/hfqa_tool/README.md

 # Overview

 **Heat Flow Quality Analysis Toolbox** `hfqa_tool` is a Python package containing tools for independent testing of Heat Flow data quality and structure, adhering to a controlled vocabulary.
 This is developed in compliance with the paper by Fuchs et al. (2023) titled "[Quality-assurance of heat-flow data: The new structure and evaluation scheme of the IHFC Global Heat Flow Database](https://doi.org/10.1016/j.tecto.2023.229976)," published in Tectonophysics 863: 229976.
 Also revised for the newer release 2024.
+There are mainly 2 functions defined in this tool with description as follows:

+- `vocabulary_check()`: This set of code has been developed to check whether all the values entered in a Heatflow database adhere to a controlled vocabulary and proper structure described in the aforementioned scientific paper.
+It generates an error message for each entry where the value entered is out of bounds and does not meet the assigned criteria.
+The code also enables checking the vocabulary for multiple values entered in a single column for a particular Heatflow data entry.
+It's a recommended prerequisite before calculating 'Quality Scores' for a given Heatflow dataset.

+- `quality_scores()`: This code has been developed to assess the quality of the Heatflow database in terms of U-score (Uncertainty quantification), M-Score (Methodological quality), and P-Flags (Perturbation effects) adhering to the data structure described in the aforementioned scientific paper.

 # Documenation
 The official documentation with usage is at: